 Once built, programs written in Go are binary files that do not demand any language-dependent runtime environment.
 While part of the community says Go has everything you need, the other part still uses frameworks for backend development.

 There are many backend programming language options, such as C# (.NET Framework), Ruby (Ruby on Rails), and others.
-If your development team suggests a solution not mentioned on this list, don't panic; just take the time to learn about the proposed programming language.
+If your development team suggests a solution not mentioned here, don't panic; just take the time to learn about the proposed programming language.

 Databases

-When choosing your databases, you first need to know about their categories.
+When choosing your databases, you first need to know about their types.
 All accessible databases can be divided into several types:

-Relational databases are exceptional for developing financial applications and other systems where data security is critical.
+Relational databases are instrumental to developing financial applications and other systems where data security is critical.
 These databases meet the requirements of ACID (atomicity, consistency, isolation, durability), which guarantee the integrity of the executed transactions and the safety of all changes made by a successful transaction.

 All data is structured and corresponds to a specific type.
-If the structure of your data changes often, look in the direction of NoSQL databases.
+If the structure of your data changes often, you'll be better off with NoSQL databases.

 Popular relational databases: MySQL, PostgreSQL, MS-SQL, and MariaDB.

-Document-oriented database management systems (DBMSs) focus on flexibility, speed, and scalability.
+Document-oriented database management systems (DBMSs) focus on the flexibility, speed, and scalability of your application.
 By using a document-oriented database, you can store and process unstructured data without predefined types.

-Additionally, they do not use SQL standards, so they are often called NoSQL databases.
-Each database implements its own query language for working with data.
+They do not use SQL standards, so they can also go under the name of NoSQL databases.
+Each database implements its query language for working with data.

 Popular document-oriented databases: MongoDB and DynamoDB.